-You can go through the Info Kit by yourself, or better still with a carer, parent, caseworker or someone else who knows you well.
-It would be a good idea to take the GYOW Info Kit with you to your case planning meetings so your caseworker can support you.
-If there is something you aren't quite sure about, or if you need help getting information or application forms, ask your caseworker or call the numbers supplied in this workbook for more help.
+- Go through the Info Kit by yourself or with a carer, parent, caseworker, or someone who knows you well. - Bring the Info Kit to your case planning meetings so your caseworker can help you. - If you're unsure about something or need help with information or forms, ask your caseworker. - You can also call the numbers in the workbook for more help.

 On the next three (3) pages is a Checklist to help you get organised.
 The Checklist pulls together all the smaller checklists in each section of this Info Kit.
 It's not meant to be a quiz!
 It is meant to help you identify where you may need more support or more information.
 As a young person transitioning to independence, it is your right to know what services and options you have available before and after you become independent.

 When you leave care you should still get the support you need, whether it is about continuing your education, finding work, sorting out a safe place to live, or having someone you can talk to and rely on when you need help.

 This GYOW Info Kit doesn't list all of the services and supports available.
 There may be more in your local area that we could not add.
 However, if you try contacting the numbers and websites in this booklet, they may be able to help you track down other services that can assist.
-See pages 64-93.
+See pages 62-91.